There are many underlying factors why somebody might require an alternative citizenship.

-Vazir Group has emphasized on five of the main reasons:
+Vazir Group, a UAE-based immigration company based out of headquarters in Dubai, has emphasized on five of the main reasons:

 - Family security and happiness